darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/drawn-and-parametric.md

 : Toggling the polarity button of a mask inverts its values (subtracts the original value from 1.0).

 : Finally within the “combine masks” combobox you may select the _exclusive & inverted_ or _inclusive & inverted_ options.
-Each of these options is equivalent to the _exclusive_ and _inclusive_ modes described above but with a final step that inverts the resulting mask.
+Each of these options is equivalent to the _exclusive_ and _inclusive_ modes, respectively, but with a final step that inverts the resulting mask.

 # typical use cases

 inclusive mode
 : For this mode you set the “combine masks” combobox to inclusive mode and make sure that all polarity buttons of all the individual channels and of the drawn mask are set to negative (-).
-Your starting point is a mask where all pixels have a value of zero, i.e. no pixel is selected.
+Your starting point is a mask where all pixels have a value of zero (no pixel is selected).
 You now adjust the parametric mask sliders to bring more and more pixels into the selection or you draw shapes on the canvas to select specific areas of your image.

 exclusive mode
 : In the opposite case you set the “combine masks” combobox to exclusive mode and make sure that all polarity buttons are set to positive (+).
-Your starting point is a mask with all values at 1.0, i.e. all pixels selected.
+Your starting point is a mask with all values at 1.0 (all pixels are selected).
 You now adjust the parametric mask sliders to exclude parts of your image as needed or directly draw shapes on the canvas to exclude those areas.

 For your convenience the parametric masks GUI provides a toggle button that inverts all channel polarities and toggles between inclusive and exclusive mode in the “combine masks” combobox.